Data

 optDatasetKNN

-is a PyTorch Dataset designed for implementing k-nearest neighbors (kNN) robust loss [1] in decision-focused learning.
-It stores the features and their corresponding costs of the objective function and solves optimization problems to get mean kNN solutions and optimal objective values.
+pyepo.data.optDatasetKNN is a PyTorch Dataset for k-nearest neighbors (kNN) robust loss [1] in decision-focused learning.
+It stores features and cost coefficients, and computes mean kNN solutions and optimal objective values.

 - class pyepo.data.dataset.optDatasetKNN(model, feats, costs, k=10, weight=0.5)

-This class is Torch Dataset for optimization problems, when using the robust kNN-loss.
+This class is a Torch Dataset for optimization problems, when using the robust kNN-loss.

 Reference: <https://arxiv.org/abs/2310.04328>